The European Region Tyrol-South Tyrol-Trentino supports scientific research by funding multi-year research projects.

-- Development of new ideas in various scientific areas of non-profit scientific research
+- Developing new ideas in various scientific areas of non-profit scientific research

-- Creating research networks between the 3 regions Tyrol-South Tyrol-Trentino
+- Creating research networks between the three regions Tyrol-South Tyrol-Trentino

-- Funding interregional research networks that involve all 3 regions Tyrol-South Tyrol-Trentino, present an overarching common goal and discuss a collaborative approach
+- Funding interregional research networks that involve all three Euregio regions Tyrol-South Tyrol-Trentino and that are underpinned by a common goal and a collaborative approach

 - Fostering interregional research networks in the main thematic fields of interregional cooperation